-The purpose of the Home4Good Rapid Re-Housing grant is to support programs that assist individuals and families who are literally homeless with Housing Identification, Financial and Rental Assistance for Rent and Move-In expenses and provide Case Management Supportive Services (the three core components of a Rapid Re-Housing program) to help them return to permanent housing.
-Individuals and families are referred to Rapid Re-Housing provider agencies.
+The purpose of the Home4Good Rapid Re-Housing program is to support and assist households that are literally homeless with Housing Identification, Financial and Rental Assistance for Rent and Move-In expenses and provide Case Management Supportive Services (the three core components of a Rapid Re-Housing program) to help them return to permanent housing.
+Households are referred to Rapid Re-Housing provider agencies.